Tuesday, August 12, 2025

 We need a new political entity to modify this conspiracy's vision, but such an entity does not seem forthcoming from conventional sources.
 California governor Newsom, for instance, though a decent person, does not know what he's up against, and four years is all it will take Trump to wreck the place.

 Such a purpose statement could attract funding as more people realize what is happening.
 So far that's not where the money has been.
-The money has been on sucking out every bit of sustenance left in the earth, only to establish a few fabulously wealthy autocracies.
-If we don't work towards alternatives to that plan, we face multiple levels of extinction.
+The money has been on sucking up whatever sustenance is left in the earth in order to establish a few fabulously wealthy autocracies.

 Friday, February 28, 2025